essykings/python-datetime/README.md

-# Demystifying the datetime module in Python with examples
 An essential aspect of any program in python is datetime.
-Python provides the datetime module that helps manipulate date and time and represents it in a way users can understand.
+Python provides the python datetime module that helps manipulate date and time and represents it in a way users can understand.
 When you talk about datetime, there are various components to it.
 The datetime module consists of the following object types:

-- date -holds the date
+- ```date``` -holds the date
-- time -holds the time
+- ```time``` -holds the time
-- datetime -holds both date and time
+- ```datetime``` -holds both date and time

-### How to get current date and time
+###How to Get Current Date and Time

-As we have seen above, the datetime module is available to do this.
-We'll start by importing the datetime class form the datetime module then use it to create a datetime object, as shown below.
-Python provides the now() method from the datetime class, which gives us the local date and time.
+As you have seen above, the Python datetime module is available to do this.
+Import the datetime class form the datetime module then use it to create a datetime object, as shown below.
+Python datetime module provides the now() method from the datetime class, which gives us the local date and time.

 ```python
 import datetime